JesShiru/Banking-Transaction-System/README.md

     ```sql
    SOURCE path/to/events.sql;

-### Step 6: Run Additional Scripts (`transaction.sql`, `read.sql`)
+### Step 6: Run Additional Scripts (`read.sql`, `views.sql`,`transaction.sql`)
+- `read.sql` contains SELECT statements to retrieve and verify data from the database for **testing** or **reporting**.
+- `views.sql` contains scripts that create views to show customer transactions.
 - `transaction.sql` populates the database with sample transaction data to test triggers, procedures, and events in a realistic context.
-- `read.sql` contains SELECT statements to retrieve and verify data from the database for **testing** or **reporting**.

-To run the two scripts, follow the same process:
+To run the three scripts, follow the same process:
 - Open the script in MySQL Workbench.
 - Execute it using the Run Script button or the SOURCE command.